ahtee/programming-practice/README.md

 #### Traversal

 - [ ] Tree Traversal - In-order, Pre-order, and Post-order.
-- [ ] Graph Traversal - Using stacks?
+- [ ] Graph Traversal - Using stacks or queues?

 Pre-Order, In-order, and Post-order traversal (this section).
 You should also know how to write Depth First Search and Breadth First Search traversals (Table of contents).